 We have not generated any revenues from product sales to date, and we do not expect to generate revenues from product sales for at least the next several years, if at all.
-Our revenues to date have been generated substantially from research and milestone payments under our collaboration agreements.
-We have entered into three separate collaboration agreements with Allergan.
-We also entered into an agreement with Sepracor and an agreement with The Stanley Medical Research Institute ("SMRI"), the terms of which ended in January 2008 and May 2007, respectively, as well as smaller scale research and license agreements with other parties.
-As of September 30, 2008, we had received an aggregate of \$58.8 million in payments under these agreements, including research funding and related fees and upfront and milestone payments.
-We expect our revenues for the next several years to consist primarily of payments under our current agreements with Allergan and any additional collaborations, including any upfront payments upon execution of new agreements, research funding throughout the research term of our agreements with these parties, and milestone payments contingent upon achievement of agreed-upon objectives.
+Our revenues to date have been generated substantially from payments under our current and past collaboration agreements.
+As of September 30, 2009, we had received an aggregate of \$93.0 million in payments under these agreements, including upfront payments, research funding, and milestone payments.
+We expect our revenues for the next several years to consist primarily of payments under our current agreements with Biovail, Allergan, and Meiji Seika and potential additional collaborations.